Matoking/protontricks/README.md

 # Usage

+**Protontricks can be launched from desktop or using the `protontricks` command.**

+## Command-line

-The basic usage is as follows:
+The basic command-line usage is as follows:

 ```
 # Find your game's App ID by searching for it